-The performance of the neural network training is demonstrated in Table 16, where the random and shuffle splits [39] has been used to generate the training and testing dataset.
+The performance of the neural network training is demonstrated in Table 10, where the random and shuffle splits [36] have been used to generate training and test dataset.
 The random split performed better than the shuffle split.
-In Figure 9, we present the training and testing MSE at different epochs, depths and widths.
-We observe that it is more beneficial to increase the width before increasing the depth [40].
+In Figure 8, we present the training and testing MSE at different epochs, depth and width.